ralmasri/Domain-Guided-Monitoring/README.md

 # Domain-Guided-Monitoring
 Can we use domain knowledge to better monitor complex systems?

+## Differences between this version and the original
+This version of DomainML was created during the course of my thesis *Generating Causal Domain Knowledge for Cloud Systems Monitoring*.
+Some corrections were made and some new features were added.

+The most important differences are:
+- You can now save and load knowledge via the `--experimentconfig_load_knowledge_df`, `--experimentconfig_serialize_knowledge_df`, and `--experimentconfig_knowledge_df_file` command options
+- A variety of causal algorithms are now available via the [cdt package](https://fentechsolutions.github.io/CausalDiscoveryToolbox/html/index.html).
+To use them, simply change the `--experimentconfig_model_type` to causal_{your_algo}.
+The list of available causal algorithms can be found in `src/features/preprocessing/{your_dataset}`
+- Timestamps can be removed from the Huawei dataset.
+By default, they will be removed, so if you don't want that to happen add use the command parameter `--no-huaweipreprocessorconfig_remove_dates_from_payload`
+- The BGL and HDFS datasets now work with DomainML
+- Some new notebooks to analyze the results and reproduce my results from the paper can be found under `notebooks`
+- Note that if you want to run any notebooks and import some of the classes or functions from the source code, you will have to comment out `@dataclass_cli.add` in the source code, restart your Jupyter kernel, and then run the notebook cells.
+This is a weird bug.

 ## Repository Structure
 This repo is structured as follows:
 - `notebooks/` contains some jupyter notebooks used for simple exploration and experimentation.